-- Read this Member Handbook. - Call your Primary Care Provider, PCP, whenever you or your child needs care. - Keep visits with your PCP and other providers. - Give honest info about your health when asked by your PCP or the DHMP staff. - Work willingly with your PCP. - Use the DHMP network providers for services outside of the PCP's office.
+- Read this Member handbook. - Call your Primary Care Provider, (PCP) whenever you or your child needs care. - Keep appointments with your PCP and other providers. - Give honest info about your health when asked by your PCP or the DHMP staff. - Work willingly with your PCP. - Use the DHMP network providers for services outside of the PCP's office.